mit-acl/deep_panther/panther/matlab/readme.md

 ## Install IPOPT

 ### From source.
 Follow [this](https://github.com/casadi/casadi/wiki/InstallationLinux#option-2-compiling-ipopt-from-sources).
-But, if you wanna use MLK, use this configure command instead:
+But, if you wanna use MLK, use this configure command instead (Note that if you wanna use MLK, you need to first have `Intel(R) Parallel Studio XE 2018` installed.
+(TODO: Write instructions for this)):
 ```
 ../configure --prefix=/usr/local --with-blas="-L$MKLROOT/lib/intel64 -lmkl_rt -liomp5 -lpthread -lm -ldl" ADD_FFLAGS=-fPIC ADD_CFLAGS=-fPIC ADD_CXXFLAGS=-fPIC
 ```
-*Note that if you wanna use MLK, you need to first have `Intel(R) Parallel Studio XE 2018` installed.
-(TODO: Write instructions for this)*

 ### From binaries.
 `sudo apt-get install coinor-libipopt1v5`